This is your resource center to guide you through the many details of exhibiting at Maker Faire San Diego.

 Maker Faire is not designed like any standard trade show or conference — it is a fun, interactive maze of demonstrations, exhibits, workshops, and displays.
 We have tried to keep it environmentally friendly and simple in design.
 Imagine the historical state fairs where everyone arrives with their wares and sets up their exhibit!
 We have different kinds of exhibit areas to accommodate the diversity of projects, and we encourage Makers to create their own look and feel.

-Outdoor Exhibit Area: Your exhibit space will be located in the parking lot in front of the Air & Space Museum and will vary in size depending on your requirements.
+Outdoor Exhibit Area: Your exhibit space will be located in one of our outdoor exhibit areas located between The Fleet Science Center and The Natural History Museum, and will vary in size depending on your requirements.
 Limited spaces will have access to power if you have advised us in advance that you need it.
 If you have an outdoor exhibit, we recommend that you bring a small tent or umbrella if you are sensitive to the sun.

 Indoor Exhibit Area: Most Maker exhibits will be located inside one of the designated museums or venues.
 The spaces are subdivided into tabletop (~8×5) areas unless you have stipulated that you need a larger area and/or you will curate your space with an association or a group of Makers.
 Once again, power is available for makers that requested power in advance of the event.